 Be registered, and certified as in Good Standing, with the State of Arizona Office of the Corporation Commission.

-2 years in operation
+Have a minimum of 2 years in operation.

 Include at least three (3) non-related members of the board of directors who are not employees of the organization.

-Preference will be given to organizations located in and/or providing services in CDFI investment areas.
+Note: preference will be given to organizations located in and/or providing services in CDFI investment areas.

 $10,000 – $200,000 loan range (larger loans considered with other lenders)

 Terms from six months to five years (loan amortization may be longer)